 The stainless utiliTEA Variable Temperature Kettle doesn't just boil water, it has specific settings that will bring it to either 180 degrees (in 2 1/2 minutes) for green tea or 212 degrees (in 4 minutes, 23 seconds) for black tea.
 An excellent kettle for the price, compact and pours well.
 It lacks some of the bells and whistles of the more expensive models but is functional and kind of cute.

 Loose tea can be, well, cumbersome -- all that fussing with steeping and disposing of the leaves.
 Tea bags, an American invention of the early part of the last century, are much easier.
 Lucky for us, Adagio Teas is putting out varieties such as Dragonwell green tea, Ti Kuan Yin and Jasmine Pearls oolong teas, and Silver Needle white tea, along with Golden Yunan and English breakfast black teas.
 The tea comes in mesh pouches of loose leaves, enclosed in sealed foil packets.
-The mesh is triangular-shaped, making it easy to pull out of the cup without an unattractive paper tab.

 These are certainly nice enough to give as gifts, but we say treat yourself — you're worth it.
 Accessible single servings are the angle to these specialty teas from Adagio; 15 foil-wrapped mesh bags per box, $10.